wix-incubator/wix-rest-docs/guides/API Query Language.md

 ## Syntax

-A query object consists of 5 (optional) parts:
+A query object consists of 5 optional parts:

-* _Filter_ - which entities to return
+* _Filter_: Which results to return.
-* _Sort_ - in what order
+* _Sort_: In what order.
-* _Paging_ - return only part of the matched entities
+* _Paging_: Return only some of the matched entities.
-* _Fields_ - return only part of each entity (a.k.a. projection)
+* _Fields_: Field projection.
+Returns only part of each entity.
-* _Fieldset_ - a predefined set of fields with common use (i.e. named projection).
-This is a shorthand provided by the API for specifying each field name.
+* _Fieldsets_: Predefined, named sets of fields with common use.

-Each query is always a single JSON: `{ }`
+  This is a shorthand provided by individual APIs.

-An empty json will return all records in no specific order.
+Each query is always a single JSON object.
-An application can decide to return a subset of the records (default paging behavior)
+An empty JSON object returns records according to the API's default paging and sort order.

 The query object can define a key for each of the above parts: